modernweb-dev/web/docs/docs/dev-server/writing-plugins/hooks.md

 <details>
   <summary>Read more</summary>

-Rewrite the base path of your application for local development;
+Rewrite the base path of your application for local development:

 ```js
 export default {